From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation

 \section{Abstract}

 The rapid progress of text-to-image diffusion models raises significant concerns regarding the unauthorized reproduction of trademarked content.
 While prior work targets general concepts (e.g., styles, celebrities), it fails to address specific brand identifiers.
-Crucially, we note that brand recognition is multi-dimensional, extending beyond explicit logos to encompass distinctive structural features (e.g., a car's front grille).
+Brand recognition is multi-dimensional, extending beyond explicit logos to encompass distinctive structural features (e.g., a car's front grille).
 To tackle this, we introduce {\bf unbranding}, a novel task for the fine-grained removal of both trademarks and subtle structural brand features, while preserving semantic coherence.
-To facilitate research, we construct a comprehensive benchmark dataset.
-Recognizing that existing brand detectors are limited to logos and fail to capture abstract trade dress (e.g., the shape of a Coca-Cola bottle), we introduce a novel evaluation metric based on Vision Language Models (VLMs).
-This VLM-based metric uses a question-answering framework to probe images for both explicit logos and implicit, holistic brand characteristics.
-Furthermore, we observe that as model fidelity increases, with newer systems (SDXL, FLUX) synthesizing brand identifiers more readily than older models (Stable Diffusion), the urgency of the unbranding challenge is starkly highlighted.
-Our results, validated by our VLM metric, confirm unbranding is a distinct, practically relevant problem requiring specialized techniques.
-Project Page: \url{https://gmum.github.io/UNBRANDING/}.
+We construct a benchmark dataset and introduce a novel evaluation framework combining Vision Language Models (VLMs) with segmentation-based classifiers trained on human annotations of logos and trade dress features, addressing the limitations of existing brand detectors that fail to capture abstract trade dress.
+Furthermore, we observe that newer, higher-fidelity systems (SDXL, FLUX) synthesize brand identifiers more readily than older models, highlighting the urgency of this challenge.
+Our results confirm that unbranding is a distinct problem requiring specialized techniques.